keesiemeijer/php-basics-tutorial/arrays.md

 $empty_array = array();
 ```

-This often used to add values to it later.
+This is often used to add values to it later.

 #### Keys and Values